 We may have difficulty successfully integrating the acquired businesses, the domestic and foreign operations or the product lines, and as a result, we may not realize any of the anticipated benefits of the acquisitions.
-Recently, we completed the acquisition of Denville Scientific, Inc. in September 2009 and Coulbourn Instruments in August 2010.
+Recently, we completed the acquisition of Coulbourn Instruments in August 2010 and CMA Microdialysis in July 2011.
 We cannot assure that our growth rate will equal the growth rates that have been experienced by us and the acquired companies, respectively, operating as separate companies in the past.